fuad-bassam/reading-notes/day10/LearningJournal.md

 ---

-the first thing is that the stack mean linked list in specific condition that meak us deal with the top node just `FILO`.
+the first thing is that the stack means a linked list in a specific condition that makes us deal with the top node just `FILO`.

-like in real life when we get a stack of book sorted above eath other if we want to add book on this books we add it above the other and if we need any book we need to remove it from top book by book `add and remove from top`.
+like in real life when we get a stack of books sorted above each other if we want to add a book to this books we add it above the other and if we need any book we need to remove it from the top book by book `add and remove from top`.
 ![img](./Stack_img2.jpg)

-and we take about fore method we use it with Stacks
+and we take about four method we use it with Stacks

    - Method `push` to add element in the stack.
    - Method `pop` to return and remove from the stack.